cosmos/interchain-security/TESTING.md

 ## Model-Based Tests (MBT)

-[MBT](tests/mbt/) tests are similar to integration tests, but they compare the system state to an expected state generated from a formally verified specification written in Quint
+[MBT](tests/mbt/) tests are similar to integration tests, but they compare the system state to an expected state generated from a formally verified specification written in Quint.

 ## End-to-End (E2E) Tests